mightyvoice/Car-Plate-Recognition-APIs/README.md

 ##Introduction
 Based on the project [***EasyPR***](https://github.com/liuruoze/EasyPR), ***OpenCV 2.4***, and ***Cmake***.
 Currently, it seems that ***both [***EasyPR***](https://github.com/liuruoze/EasyPR) and my project can work only on Chinese car plates***.
-Sorry about this because the various features of car plates all over the world.
+Sorry about this because of the various features of car plates all over the world.

 My source code locates in the /api directory, which contains my APIs.